Web Design & Dev

 2. Hiring Flexibility

-Flexibility in teams is an essential factor for businesses, especially regarding IT requirements.
-It is through flexibility that a company can ensure optimal quality and requirement-focused development for its project.
+Flexibility in teams is essential for businesses, especially regarding IT requirements.
+A company can ensure optimal quality and requirement-focused development for its project through flexibility.
 Hiring freelance developers is ideal and enables businesses to practice out-and-out flexibility.

 Simply put, you can fire a remote developer as quickly as you can hire one.
-Resulting from this, if at any point you find the hired independent contractor to be unfit for your requirements, you can fire them and hire a new one.
+As a result, if, at any point, you find the hired independent contractor to be unfit for your requirements, you can fire them and hire a new one.
 Businesses often do this when the hired developer is not delivering the desired results.

 3. Low Rates

 As the global IT sector is booming, software development rates are skyrocketing.
 This factor limits the possibility of digitalization to certain businesses with adequate capital availability.
-However, this does not have to be the case in all scenarios, thanks to independent contractors.
+However, thanks to independent contractors, this does not have to be the case in all scenarios.

 It is a commonly known fact that hiring independent contractors is one of the most cost-efficient approaches to IT product development.
 Speaking in numbers, freelance software developers can charge as low as 15/hr, or even less, depending on their location.
 This way, you can significantly reduce the overall cost of your project by simply choosing to hire independent contractors.